 Does your PS4 turn on and show the white light but not show anything on the TV?
 This is what's known as the "white light of death" or WLOD.
 The bad news is that your PS4 is likely broken and in need of repair.
-The great news is that we can fix it for you.
+The great news is that it can be fixed.
 BUT FIRST let's look at a couple of things that you can try first to fix it yourself.

 The first thing to try is wiggling your HDMI cable or just removing it and inserting it back into your PS4.
 When your TV shows "No Signal" it just means that it's not getting the signal through the HDMI cable from your PS4 console.
 By wiggling the cable or removing and inserting it you are attempting to restore that connection.
 Sometimes the cable can get moved or hit and that can cause a bad connection.